Here at CheapInsurance.com, we bring you everything you need to know about SR-22 car insurance in Utah State.

 Any lapse in SR-22 coverage will lead to your insurer reporting to you the state, meaning your SR-22 period will be extended, and you’ll have to pay the required SR-22 fees a second time.

-- Having committed repeated high-risk traffic violations in a certain amount of time, including speeding tickets.
+• Having committed repeated high-risk traffic violations within a specified length of time, including speeding tickets.

-- Refused consent to breathalyzer or blood alcohol test.
+• Refusing consent to a breathalyzer or blood alcohol test.

 An SR-22 filing is generally not required for minor violations such as a ticket or standard accident.